A bound for Castelnuovo-Mumford regularity by double point divisors: Introduction

+The complete classification of projective varieties appeared in Theorem \ref{thm-oxreg} $(b)$ and $(c)$ is given in Remark \ref{rem-classification}.
+By the classification, it is easy to check that those varieties satisfy $\reg(X) =d-e+1$ or $\reg(X) = d-e$.

+A classical approach for the study of the projective geometry of an embedded projective variety $X \subseteq \P^r$ is to consider a general outer projection $\pi \colon X \to \overline{X} \subseteq \P^{n+1}$ onto a hypersurface of degree $d$.
+Then $\pi$ is a birational morphism, and the non-isomorphic locus of $\pi$ gives rise to an effective divisor linearly equivalent to the \emph{double point divisor from outer projection}

+where $H$ is a hyperplane section of $X \subseteq \P^r$.
+By varying projection centers, Mumford \cite{BM} proved that $D_{out}$ is base point free.
+In \cite{Noma2}, Noma extended Mumford's result to the inner projection case.
+Let $\pi \colon X \dashrightarrow \overline{X} \subseteq \P^{n+1}$ be a general inner projection onto a hypersurface of degree $d-e+1$.
+Similarly as in the outer projection case, we define the \emph{double point divisor from inner projection}

-unless $X$ is a scroll over a smooth projective curve, a second Veronese surface, or a Roth variety.
-By showing $D_{inn}$ is semiample except those cases, Noma obtained a sharp bound for regularity of $\mathcal{O}_X$ except when $X$ is a scroll over a curve.
+The main result of \cite{Noma2} says that $D_{inn}$ is semiample unless $X \subseteq \P^r$ is a scroll over a curve, the second Veronese surface, or a Roth variety.
+When $D_{inn}$ is semiample, it follows from Kodaira vanishing theorem that $\reg(\mathcal{O}_X) \leq d-e$.
+This bound can also be easily checked for the second Veronese surface and Roth varieties.
+In Section \ref{sec-oxreg}, we show a sharp bound for $\reg(\mathcal{O}_X)$ when $X \subseteq \P^r$ is a scroll over a curve using Castelnuovo's genus bound and Ionescu-Toma's result \cite{IT}.
+Our proof involves complicated calculations, but it is a natural generalization of the arguments in the curve case.

-Along this line, we show a sharp bound for scroll case, and thus, we finally obtain a sharp bound for Castelnuovo-Mumford regularity of the structure sheaf in view of the regularity conjecture.
-Moreover, we classify the extremal cases.
+By Theorem \ref{thm-oxreg}, the regularity conjecture for the smooth case is reduced to finding a sharp Castelnuovo-type bound for normality.
+Note that the first general result on a bound for $\reg(X)$ was obtained by Mumford \cite{BM}: if $X \subseteq \P^r$ is a non-degenerate smooth projective variety of dimension $n$, codimension $e$, and degree $d$, then